 I rephotographed my own screen as I browsed the book during my everyday life, recontextualising the images and the book in new and unexpected ways.
 This final act specifically draws on a concept I theorised during the course, which I call the circuitum, the layer of meaning an image gains from the sites in which it is seen and the screens on which it is encountered.
 The circuitum acknowledges the screen as a personalised space formed by its user in collaboration with algorithms, and asks the viewer to consider what that specific sight and sensation of seeing changes about the image itself.

 This dimension of the work ties in to my thesis, The Networked Audience, which argues that photography is failing to adequately respond to the possibilities of digital image distribution.
 That text can be accessed here.
 You can see the images, as well as various associated texts, visual experiments and other files, here.
-You can also read my thesis in 30 tweets here
+You can also read my thesis in 30 tweets here.

 The concept of the circuitum now forms the basis of a new research program based within the MA Photography and Society course at the Royal Academy of Art in The Hague.
 Led by Dr. Andrea Stultiens and myself, this program seeks to understand the photographic encounter in the age of screen-mediated reality, following Gomez Cruz's concept of the screen as an interface.
 Updates will follow!